 Which non-slip flooring standard should you use?

 “R” ratings are very popular, however in most cases they’re not the right choice.
 This is because the tests only relate to two specific slip combinations - motor oil with safety boots, or water with bare feet.
 For a more common scenario where water is in contact with a variety of footwear, “P” ratings from a wet pendulum test are more suitable.
 The pendulum test also has the added advantage of being able to be conducted in the field, which means surfaces can be checked after installation to ensure the right level of non-slip is being provided.

-With non-slip floors, especially in commercial and industrial environments, the biggest fear most people have is that the non-slip profile will wear smooth.
+With non-slip floors, especially in commercial projects and industrial projects, the biggest fear most people have is that the non-slip profile will wear smooth.
 The hardness of the particle used in epoxy non-slip floors is the main factor here.

 For non-slip floors exposed to heavy traffic, particles at the high end of the Mohs hardness scale tend to resist wear better and keep their non-slip profile longer.
 This means particles such as aluminium oxide (pictured) and carborundum with a Mohs hardness of 9 are better choices rather than sand (6-7).

 Floor maintenance is often overlooked, however it’s vital considering a non-slip epoxy floor coating clogged with gunk isn’t much use to anyone.
 The challenge comes when more aggressive slip resistance is required.
 A regular mop can be torn to shreds very quickly by these surfaces, so other cleaning options need to be explored.
 Coving should also be considered because of the role it plays in keeping non-slip floors clean and hygienic at the floor/wall junction.